opencontainers/distribution-spec/spec.md

 When using the `last` query parameter, the `n` parameter is OPTIONAL.

+The registry SHOULD support filtering on `tagType`.
+To fetch the list of tags with a filter, perform a `GET` request to a path in the following format: `/v2/<name>/tags/list?tagType=<tagType>` <sup>[end-8c](#endpoints)</sup>
+If filtering is requested and applied, the response MUST include a header `OCI-Filters-Applied: tagType` denoting that an `tagType` filter was applied.
+If multiple filters are applied, the header MUST contain a comma separated list of applied filters.
+If the `OCI-Filters-Applied` is included, the `n` and `last` query parameters and any `Link` headers MUST be applied to the filtered list of tags.

+If the `tagType` query parameter is provided, it MUST be one of the following values:
+- `digest`: tags values which start with the prefix `sha256-` used in [Referrers Tag Schema](#referrers-tag-schema) and elsewhere
+- `real`: tag values which do not match another `tagType` listed above (e.g. "latest")

 _Implementers note:_
 Previous versions of this specification did not include the `Link` header.
 Clients depending on the number of tags returned matching `n` may prematurely stop pagination on registries using the `Link` header.